Woodfibre, British Columbia: History

-In 2015, the site is undergoing an environmental assessment for use as a liquefied natural gas plant.
+In 2015, the site underwent an environmental assessment for use as a liquefied natural gas plant.
 That was approved in 2016 and Woodfibre LNG received an export license as well.
-The $1.6 billion LNG plant is expected to be operational by 2020.
+The $1.6 billion LNG plant was expected to be operational by 2020.
 In March 2020, construction was delayed until 2021.

-Construction work finally started in June 2022, with site clearance and preparation work being undertaken by Graham Infrastructure on behalf of EPC Contractor McDermott International.
+Construction work began in June 2022, with site clearance and preparation work being undertaken by Graham Infrastructure on behalf of EPC Contractor McDermott International.

 Hydroelectric Dam

 In operation since 1947, it generates 2.6 MW of electricity with a single pelton wheel.